COVID Pandemic Pass/No Pass Grading for Undergraduates

 - Minimum grades required in prerequisite courses: Do you intend to take the next course in the sequence?

 - Letter grades required for credit towards major: Will your major count a "P" as meeting requirements?

 - Longer-term academic goals: Will graduate or professional school admissions departments consider a "P"?

 - Employer reimbursement, etc.: Will "P" be eligible for reimbursement?

-Faculty will grade classes as normal at the end of the Fall 2020 and Winter 2021 term using the A, B, C, D, F grade mode.
-Undergraduate students, after consulting with their advisors, will have the option to change to a pass/no pass grading format.
-A transcript notation will indicate that the pass/no pass grades in the Fall 2020 and Winter 2021 semester resulted from the COVID-19 pandemic.
+Faculty graded classes as normal at the end of the Winter 2020, Fall 2020, Winter 2021, and Spring/Summer 2021 terms using the A, B, C, D, F grade mode.
+Undergraduate students, after consulting with their advisors, have the option to change to a pass/no pass grading format.
+A transcript notation will indicate that the pass/no pass grades in the selected semester resulted from the COVID-19 pandemic.
 Letter grades will translate to pass/no pass grades as listed in the table below.

 |Letter Grade||Pass/No Pass Grade||Notes|